battre/autocomplete-attribute-explainer/README.md

 * We could introduce a concept like `admin-area2+` which would fill `admin-area2` through `admin-area4` (e.g. comma separated), depending on how much information is available, but keep the city for a separate field.
+* Websites could ask for a state and city via `admin-area1` and `locality1` and would get the data filled for US and Mexican addresses, where a correct implementation of the current autocomplete spec would require the website to ask for `address-level1` and `address-level2` for US addresses and `address-level1` and `address-level3` for Mexican addresses.

 #### Disadvantages